- Grow up to three plants in their home.

-- Grow up to 6 cannabis plants on your own; or
+- Grow up to 6 cannabis plants on your own;

-Qualified patients over the age of 18 and/or their caretakers are allowed into the dispensary.
+Qualified patients (over the age of 18) and/or their caretakers are allowed into the dispensary.
 Minor children may enter with their guardian/parent on their first intake appointment only.

 Dispensaries offer a safe, private, welcoming environment and a consistent supply of quality medicine.
 Wellness Connection of Maine is state-licensed and held to rigorous standards for security, quality, and inventory control.
 We also offer educational and wellness services at no additional cost, and we support local charities and other non-profits who share our values.